cirosantilli/rails-cheat/readme.md

 You will probably want to leave this to a `generate model` command.

-List all migrations, including where we currently are:
+List all migrations, indicating which ones have been applied or not:

     rake db:status

+Get the current migration timestamp:

+    rake db:version

 Apply all migrations up to the most recent: